Biography

 Albert is one of Beveridge & Diamond’s founders.

-He has served as President and Chief Executive Officer of the George C. Marshall Foundation in Lexington, Virginia, and has been a member of numerous civic and philanthropic boards, including The Urban League of Washington, DC, the District of Columbia Red Cross, the Public Defender Services, the Choral Arts Society, and the National Symphony Orchestra Association, of which he was President.
-Albert has served as a lecturer at American University, George Washington University, and Catholic University law schools.
+Albert served as General Counsel to the American Historical Association and President and Chief Executive Officer of the George C. Marshall Foundation in Lexington, Virginia, and was a member of numerous civic and philanthropic boards, including The Urban League of Washington, DC, the District of Columbia Red Cross, the Public Defender Services, the Choral Arts Society, and the National Symphony Orchestra Association, of which he was President.
+Albert served as a lecturer at American University, George Washington University, and Catholic University law schools.

 Education